 You can read more about these homes by reading our blog entitled Frank Lloyd Wright’s American System-Built West Burnham Street Homes by clicking here.

-Visit the Mitchell Park Domes
+Visit the Mitchell Park Domes – A Milwaukee Favorite

-Growing up each time we rode past the Mitchell Park Domes, we would call it the bra factory as you could only see two domes at a time and we always thought it looked like an oversized woman’s bra.
+Growing up, each time we rode past the Mitchell Park Domes, we would call it the bra factory as you could only see two domes at a time, and we always thought it looked like an oversized woman’s bra.

 Here is some information on the different Mitchell Park Domes: